AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 # redis

-This section concerns the Redis backend, which is used for managing the event bus and in-memory caching.
+This section is for the settings of Redis backend, which is used for managing the event bus and in-memory caching.

 ## **host**